Lying Down

-"Lying Down" is a song by Canadian singer Celine Dion from her twelfth English-language studio album, Courage (2019).
+"Lying Down" is a song by Canadian singer Celine Dion from her twelfth English‑language studio album, Courage (2019).
 It was written by David Guetta, Giorgio Tuinfort and Sia, and produced by Guetta and Tuinfort.
-"Lying Down" was released as a digital download on 18 September 2019.
-On the same day, Dion embarked on her Courage World Tour and performed the song during the first fifteen dates before replacing it with "Imperfections".
-"Lying Down" entered several charts, and received positive reviews from music critics.
+Released as a digital download on 18 September 2019, the song coincided with the launch of Dion's Courage World Tour, where she performed it during the first fifteen dates before replacing it with "Imperfections".
+"Lying Down" entered several charts and received positive reviews from music critics.
 On 19 October 2019, it was sent to radio in the United Kingdom.

 Background and release

-"Lying Down" was written by Australian singer-songwriter Sia, French DJ-producer David Guetta, and a Surinamese-Dutch musician Giorgio Tuinfort, and produced by Guetta and Tuinfort.
-Together with the songs "Imperfections" and "Courage", it was released as a digital download on 18 September 2019, the day Dion started her Courage World Tour, promoting Courage.
-"Lying Down" is a string-laden electro ballad, which encourages a fresh mindset following a toxic relationship.
-Previously, Sia co-wrote for Dion her 2013 single, "Loved Me Back to Life".
-On 19 October 2019, "Lying Down" was added under the A-list on BBC Radio 2 airplay playlist in the United Kingdom and became record of the week.
+"Lying Down" was written by Australian singer‑songwriter Sia, French DJ‑producer David Guetta and Surinamese‑Dutch musician Giorgio Tuinfort, and produced by Guetta and Tuinfort.
+Together with "Imperfections" and "Courage", it was released as a digital download on 18 September 2019, the day Dion began her Courage World Tour to promote Courage.
+"Lying Down" is a string‑laden electro ballad that encourages a renewed outlook after a toxic relationship.
+Sia had previously co‑written Dion's 2013 single "Loved Me Back to Life".
+On 19 October 2019, "Lying Down" was added to the A‑list on the BBC Radio 2 airplay playlist in the United Kingdom and became record of the week.

 Critical reception

-The song received positive critical reviews.
-According to A Bit of Pop Music, "Lying Down" is a modern pop ballad, in which Sia's style suits Dion's vocals and makes her sound contemporary.
-In this "powerful tune", the build up is "bombastic" and the vocals are "larger than life".
-Mike Wass from Idolator described "Lying Down" as a soaring electro-ballad, about jettisoning the baggage that comes along with a toxic relationship.
-He called the production "icy", which suggests that Dion is going to push the sonic boundaries on Courage.
+The song received positive reviews from music critics.
+A Bit of Pop Music described "Lying Down" as a modern pop ballad in which Sia's writing style complements Dion's vocals and gives the track a contemporary sound.
+The outlet called it a "powerful tune" with a "bombastic" build‑up and "larger than life" vocals.
+Mike Wass of Idolator described "Lying Down" as a soaring electro‑ballad about letting go of the emotional weight of a toxic relationship.
+He characterized the production as "icy", suggesting that Dion was prepared to explore new sonic territory on Courage.

 Commercial performance

-After being released as a digital download on 18 September 2019, "Lying Down" debuted on several sales charts and reached number three in Quebec, number 32 in Canada, number 41 in France, number 59 in Scotland and number 74 in the United Kingdom.
-It also reached number 16 on the Finnish Airplay chart and number 18 on the Japanese Hot Overseas chart.
+After being released as a digital download on 18 September 2019, "Lying Down" entered several sales charts, reaching number three in Quebec, number 32 in Canada, number 41 in France, number 59 in Scotland, and number 74 in the United Kingdom.
+It also peaked at number 16 on the Finnish Airplay chart and number 18 on the Japanese Hot Overseas chart.

 Music video

-The audio of "Lying Down" was uploaded on YouTube on 18 September 2019.
-In an interview, which aired on Entertainment Tonight Canada in September 2019, Dion revealed that they are currently on the set of her music video for "Lying Down".
+The audio for "Lying Down" was uploaded to YouTube on 18 September 2019.
+In an interview aired on Entertainment Tonight Canada in September 2019, Dion revealed that she was on the set of the music video for "Lying Down".
 However, the video was not released.
+In April 2026, previously unreleased "Lying Down" video captures from director of photography and photographer John Londono's website surfaced online.